brokedba/ansible-examples/oci-ansible/launch_free_instance/README.md

 - SAMPLE_COMPARTMENT_OCID

-Once all set you can just call the samle playbook
+Once all set you can just call the sample playbook
 ```
 # ansible-playbook sample.yaml
 ```